North East England

-The area is host to Hadrian’s Wall, a stunning ‘necklace’ of Roman wall and forts across the north of England, and along with Durham Castle and Cathedral forms a pair of World Heritage sites found on our doorstep.
+The area is host to Hadrian’s Wall, a stunning ‘necklace’ of Roman wall and forts across the north of England, and along with Durham Castle and Durham Cathedral forms a pair of World Heritage sites found on our doorstep.

 The historic city of Durham, with its iconic ancient Cathedral and Castle, beautiful riverside and quaint cobbled streets which are home to a variety of markets, high-street and boutique shops, pubs and restaurants as well as special festivals and events, is well worth a visit.
 With excellent rail links to Newcastle you can be there in around quarter of an hour with plenty of time to explore the atmospheric cloister, stroll through the historic streets or go rowing on the river when the weather’s good.